True North Yoga is returning on Monday, January 16th, 2023 at 9 am!

 True North Yoga offers a flow style yoga class for any level student as well as restorative classes that are designed to bring deep rest while remaining in supported poses for longer (than usual) periods of time.

-This summer’s classes were 100% donation based and our incredibly generous community came forth with more than $2,500 for Foodlink, a food bank (and so much more!) that serves our 10 county region.
+The summer of 2021’s classes were 100% donation based and our incredibly generous community came forth with more than $2,500 for Foodlink, a food bank (and so much more!) that serves our 10 county region.
 I am on the board of this amazing organization and could not be more proud of our yogis!

 True North Yoga features a unique summer offering–aqua yoga!
 A warm salt water pool, next to the barn, provides another form of relaxing and sometimes challenging yoga practice.
 These classes are small and by preregistration only.